tesseract-olap/tesseract-ui/packages/view-vizbuilder/README.md

   );
 ```

-You can control completely how these parameters are obtained; you can set them through React Context or other mean.
+You can control completely how these parameters are obtained; you can set them through [React Context](https://reactjs.org/docs/context.html) or other mean.
-You can also use React.lazy to lazily load this new view and split the dependencies added by the Vizbuilder component.
+You can also use [`React.lazy`](https://reactjs.org/docs/code-splitting.html#reactlazy) (`React.Suspense` is already set inside the Explorer component) to lazily load this new view, and also split the dependencies added by the Vizbuilder component.

 ## License